If you're reading this article, it's a pretty easy guess that at some point or another you've felt...well, boring.

-Even if pottery class was a complete and utter failure, take pictures and laugh about it with someone at your next social event!
+Even if pottery class was underwhelming, take pictures and laugh about it with someone at your next social event!

-It’s so much easier to find something to talk about when you’re doing things.
+It is so much easier to find something to talk about when you are doing things.

 And if you're trying to improve your people skills overall, this will give you extra chances to practice!

 Watch this video to learn more about how to craft your experiences into entertaining, relatable stories:

 3. Boring People Play It Safe - Be Enthusiastic!